 PhD students in MSNE must complete an annual review in conjunction with their advisors.

 Preliminary Candidacy Evaluation

 Entering Ph.D. students will be subject to a Preliminary Candidacy Evaluation (PCE) for this degree program.
 The evaluation will be conducted by the end of the first year of enrollment and will be based on a review of the academic performance up to the time of evaluation, including performance in coursework, research progress, and other relevant information.

 Students are responsible for working with their advisors in order to ensure that their PCE is conducted in a timely fashion.
-A panel of three MSNE faculty members selected by the adviser.
+A panel of three MSNE faculty members selected by the advisor.
 Once the preliminary evaluation is completed, the reviewed material will be made available to the students.
 Students not progressing sufficiently within the first year will be dismissed from the program.